mspnp/aks-baseline/06-aks-cluster.md

         sed -i -e 's/<user-name>/${GITHUB_USER_NAME}/' cluster-manifests/base/cluster-baseline-settings/flux.yaml
         ```

-        > :bulb: You want to modify your GitOps manifest file to point your forked repo.
-Later on you can push changes to your very own repo, and they will be reflected in the state of you cluster.
+        > :bulb: You want to modify your GitOps manifest file to point to your forked repo.
+Later on you can push changes to your repo, and they will be reflected in the state of your cluster.

     1. The workflow is triggered when a push on the `main` branch is detected.
 Therefore, push the changes to your forked repo.